yodkwtf/codepencil-with-react/README.md

 ## Usage

-To use the Code Editor project, follow these steps:
+To use the CodePencil project, follow these steps:

 - Open the editor in the browser by navigating to `http://localhost:3000`.
 - Write or paste your code snippet into the editor.